jadentheprogrammer06/bash_ping-to-text/README.md

 Included with the "ping-to-text" script in this folder is a "traceroute-to-text" script.

-This is/was my first "real" bash script.
+This is my first "real" bash script.
 (I spent quite a lengthy time cleaning up this code, writing the readme, and making the script feel nice to use.
-For a simple tool like this that I see being used often it was worth it.)
+For a simple ping script its overkill but it is good practice with version control and writing clean code.
+I also understand programs should be intuitive and confusion-free.)

 *I would appreciate any constructive criticism if anyone happens to view this in the future.*